katcipis/sophia/notes/humble-programmer.md

 will limit how far you can think on solutions to the problem.

-Sometimes we think it is not like that, we like to think that we are awesome, but we are not, the languagem you choose will limit you.
+Sometimes we think it is not like that, we like to think that we are awesome, but we are not, the language you choose will limit you.
 That is another way to be humble, realize that and search for good modest languages to develop in, they are going to enable you, or limit you.